-The guiding principles of this framework are intended to highlight the dynamic process of transition and the importance of maintaining a patient-centred approach that also recognises the shifting role of the person's professionals throughout.
+The guiding principles of this framework are intended to highlight the dynamic process of transition and the importance of maintaining a patient-centred approach that also recognises the shifting role of the parent/s and health care professionals throughout.

-The objectives highlight key priorities along the transitional care co where a range of strategies and recommendations can direct ocus towards effective transition.
-They are to ensure that care is planned accessible, coordinated and continuous, as well as developmentally and psychologically appropriate.
+The objectives highlight key priorities along the transitional care continuum, where a range of strategies and recommendations can direct focus towards effective transition.
+They are to ensure that care is planned, accessible, coordinated and continuous, as well as developmentally and psychologically appropriate.
 This will therefore reduce the likelihood of adverse health outcomes whilst meeting the needs and expectations of the young person and their family.